 Like most smart devices, Roku also offers an audio guide feature.
 Upon enabling this feature, it reads aloud the text appearing on the screen.

-While this feature is beneficial for those with vision issues, most users don’t prefer using it.
+While this feature benefits those with vision issues, most users don’t prefer using it.

 How to Stop Roku From Talking using Remote

-Roku lets you turn the audio guide off using your Roku remote control.
-It is the simplest and quickest method to turn off the voice guide on Roku.
+Roku lets you turn the audio description off using your Roku remote control.
+It is the simplest and quickest method on how to turn off audio description on Roku.

-All you need to do is quickly press the asterisk/ star button (*) four times in a row.
+You need to quickly press the asterisk/star button (*) four times in a row.
 And the voice guide will turn off in a few seconds.

-However, if you have disabled this shortcut method on Roku, you can use the second method described in the next section.
+However, if you have disabled this easiest way method on Roku players, you can use the second method described in the next section.